1290 Omodo Tasso (1245est - 1309)

 provided by the Petaluma, California based Operator MTC Callback

-can call Pakistan from France for 70% less than with the local PTT rates.
+subsribers can call Pakistan from France for 70% less than with the local PTT rates.

 The editor of this article turned into a phone line service agent